Search for Important Questions

 2. What is the Geiger-Nuttall law?

-3. What is the behavior of SCRs in switching applications?
+3. What is the role of light intensity in phototransistors?

 3. Discuss the phenomenon of interference of light due to thin films and find the conditions of maxima and minima.